ellenor Hospice Reveals Exciting Extension Plans

 Once built, the Wellbeing Centre will offer improved outpatient facilities, with extended space for play therapy and counselling, multi-purpose rooms for a whole range of activities and quiet spaces for patients and their families.
 In addition, the new space will serve as a facility for training and education on palliative and end-of-life care for health and social care professionals.

-The new Wellbeing Centre will enable ellenor to continue and enhance the support for people with life-limiting conditions, such as Heart Failure, Dementia, Muscular Dystrophy, Parkinson’s and Motor Neurone Disease (MND) to live the best they can with the time they have left.
+The new Wellbeing Centre will enable ellenor to continue and enhance the support for people with life-limiting conditions, such as Cancer, Heart Failure, Dementia, Muscular Dystrophy, Parkinson’s and Motor Neurone Disease (MND) to live the best they can with the time they have left.

 Andy Lowden, ellenor’s Operational Lead for Wellbeing, commented on what the impact of the new Wellbeing Centre will mean to adults, children, and babies who ellenor support.